A surveyor was killed by a reversing lorry as he talked on his mobile phone, while he was working on the project to widen the M25 near Dartford.

-The well-known construction company was prosecuted following the findings of the HSE, and has been order to pay a fine of a two hundred and fifty thousand pounds as well as costs of £45,000.
+The well-known construction company was prosecuted following the findings of the HSE and has been ordered to pay a fine of two hundred and fifty thousand pounds as well as costs of £45,000.

 The construction industry is recognised for presenting a higher risk of injury in the workplace, which is why effective and exhaustive planning is absolutely necessary if the safety of workers is to be preserved.